-Dubai, UAE, 26 February 2015: Participants at the 2015 Global Education Forum (GEF) held in Dubai from the 24th to the 26thof February have heard about the opportunities data from online educational tools provide in terms of student assessment, engagement and education outcomes.
+Dubai, UAE, February 26th, 2015 – Participants at the 2015 Global Education Forum (GEF) held in Dubai from the 24th to the 26th of February have heard about the opportunities data from online educational tools provide in terms of student assessment, engagement and education outcomes.

 Dr Kristen DiCerbo, Principal Research Scientist at Pearson, led a discussion at GEF 2015 based on the findings of her recent research paper, “Impacts of the Digital Ocean on Education”.
 Dr DiCerbo emphasised how the massive amounts of data now available from student interactions, the digital ocean, can be used to underpin new and more effective methods of assessment and better outcomes for learners.

 “We are on the verge of tremendous change, as both the amount of data available increases and methods for collection are increasingly embedded in modern life.
 Today’s students interact with digital technology on a day-to-day basis, and their interactions with online learning tools can provide continuous data to educators – creating a more holistic view of the learner’s progress than traditional assessment methods.